 Shoofly Pie

-I learned how to bake with my grandmother, and she was the queen of vintage desserts.
-One of the first recipes I learned from her was this Shoofly Pie because it’s so easy but fun to make with little hands!
+I learned how to bake from my grandmother, the queen of vintage desserts.
+One of the first recipes I learned from her was this Shoofly Pie, which is so easy but fun to make with little hands!

-- Flour: Even if you’re not making the crust from scratch, you’ll need some flour to fluff up the pie filling.
-This pie actually started as a crustless dessert, so the flour was also used to give it some shape when sliced.
+- All-purpose flour: Even if you’re not making the crust from scratch, you’ll need some flour to fluff up the pie filling.
+This pie started as a crustless dessert, so the flour was also used to give it some shape when sliced.

 - Brown sugar: I love the combination of molasses and sugar so much more than plain sugar!
 It’s so much richer and has that perfect dessert sticky sweet flavor.